Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You will notice that Dreamhost doesn’t use your domain name as the mail server.
 Instead, they use different servers to manage emails, and you will need to find out which one is used by your hosting account.

-You can do this by logging into your DreamHost hosting panel and then going to the Support » Data Centers page.
-From here, you need to scroll down to the mail service section.
+You can do this by logging in to your DreamHost hosting panel and then going to the Support » Data Centers page.
+From here, you need to scroll down to the Mail service section.

 DreamHost Mail Service

 Next, you need to visit DreamHost’s email configuration page and scroll down to the ‘Where to find your mail hostname (cluster) name’ section.
-Here you can match your email cluster with the names in the table and copy the outgoing server address next to it.

 SMTP server DreamHost

-Setting up WP Mail SMTP on InMotion Hosting
+Setting Up WP Mail SMTP on InMotion Hosting

 • SMTP Host – server##.inmotionhosting.com